Patt126/AbInitio-DiagrammaticMonteCarlo/README.md

 ```
 - the DiagMC kernel performs **millions of weight evaluations per second**
 - reconstruction must preserve **physical observables**, not just matrix norms
+- The code implement SVD or Tucker decomposition that remove the main bottleneck in performing the  Wannier-Fourier interpolation.
+This is achieved because this low-rank factorization techniques allow to factorize the densor over different dimension and process them indipendently.
+---

+## Matrix Elements (VASP)

+Initial Implementation in VASP, showing some limitation on the possibilities to achieve an efficient procedure.
+Likely new feature will be soon available on the code to reproduce the result achieved with QE+EPW.

 ### Contents